z-ffqq/Discord-BSD/README.md

 # Discord-BSD
 ![](https://media.discordapp.net/attachments/492780868973101085/946085340626698360/discord.png)
-<br />:computer: Discord-BSD is a native Discord client primarily for FreeBSD,
+<br />:computer: Discord-BSD is a native Discord client made to run on FreeBSD smoothly.
- but it can be run on other platforms
+<br />:speech_balloon: The name is a lie!
+This can also be run on Linux, Windows, and macOS.
 ## Installation
 ```
 sudo pkg install electron13